shakfu/groovin/README.md

 2. Overdubbing into a 5th channel: the karma~ overdubber/looper records the mix of the 4 channels and then can be used as a seperate 5th channel thereafter during playback.

+## Presets

+- Shift-click in a square to store
+- Click on square to recall
+- Shift-(option|alt)-click on square to delete

 ## Todo

 **primary**